Spico197/smoe-eval/README.md

 Check `eval.sh`.
 You may use `sbatch eval.sh <model_dir>` to start evaluation.

-For convenient multiple job submission, check `multi_jobs.sh`.
+- For convenient multiple job submission, check `multi_jobs.sh`.
+- New model folders may not contain tokenizer files, so you may need to copy them from the original model folder.
+See `cp_tokenizer.sh`.
+- For automatic submitting jobs, check `watch_and_eval.py`.
+You may use `python watch_and_eval.py <model_dir>` to start watching and evaluating.

 Below are readme messages from the original repo.